juanbkm/donor2019/content/strategy-2030/gender-equality.md

 ### Moving Forward

 ADB’s financing partnerships have made substantial contributions to strengthening ADB’s ability to deliver transformative projects and knowledge projects that are addressing the drivers of gender inequality and ensuring better development outcomes for women and girls in the region.
 ADB is committed to increasing its attention to the transformative gender agenda and to working with partners to help women as well as DMCs overcome persistent gender inequalities, which not only infringe on women’s rights and opportunities, but also limit the region’s growth.
 This is particularly relevant in the post-COVID 19 context, where women are at greater risk of job losses and poverty.
 Putting women and girls at the heart of the response and recovery has the potential to be a gamechanger for regional economies.

+<p class="dr-fn">* In ADB's classification, these projects are categorized as “effective gender mainstreaming,” having "gender equity as theme,” or having “some gender elements.”
+Transaction technical assistance, which directly benefits a project or is financed by ADB (e.g., project preparation, project implementation support, or policy advice), are excluded.</p>